 Best restaurants in Chicago

 If you need a break from the traditional (read: hoity-toity) fine dining experience, book a seat at Roister in the West Loop.
 There are no white tablecloths, the music is loud and you can totally get away with wearing jeans.
-Brunch and lunch are available, but you'll want to go for dinner, when you can fully appreciate the hearth kitchen and everything it has to offer.
+Brunch and lunch are available, but you'll want to go for dinner, when you can fully appreciate the open-hearth kitchen and everything it has to offer.
 The whole chicken is a must for first-time visitors and includes perfectly braised, poached and fried poultry.
 Toss in an order of aged cheddar rillettes, hushpuppies and Yukon fries, and you'll see what all the hype is about.

 Be forewarned: A trip to Proxi will undoubtedly leave you wanting more.
 It’s not that the menu is lacking; on the contrary, it’s rife with so many tough decisions that you’ll have to book a second visit to try it all.
 Tempura elotes or roasted baby potato carbonara?
 Baby octopus or raw tuna?
 BBQ lamb ribs or Wagyu sirloin?
 It’s not for the indecisive, but Proxi is one of the best new restaurants we visited in 2017.
 The food is remarkable, yes, but the service and attention to detail are a step above all other newcomers, making it a must-try addition to Chicago's growing roster of fantastic restaurants.